fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2021-04-03-Measure 3D thickness of coral skeleton with Fiji.md

 layout: post
 title: Measure 3D thickness of coral skeleton with Fiji (ImageJ)
 category: [ Skeleton, micro-CT, image analysis ]
-tags: [ biomineralization, Stylophora, primary polyps, skeletal thickness ]
+tags: [ Biomineralization, Stylophora, primary polyps, skeletal thickness ]
 ---

 Measuring 3D thickness of the skeletal septa of _Stylophora pistillata_ primary polyps.
 A laboratory micro-CT (Skyscan1172, Bruker micro-CT, Belgium) was used to image the primary polyps.
 Scan data were viewed in 3D using CTvox (v 3.0, Brucker-microCT, Belgium) and analyzed as a stack.